MaxAAL/quantum-computing/README.md

 # Quantum Programming
-A project to give me a brief introduction into programming for a QPU.
+A project to give me a brief introduction into programming for a QPU and jupyter notebooks.